 - Soak the bread in the milk.
 Carefully squish the bread so all the milk is out.
 I usually press it on a stainer to get as much milk out as possible.

 - In a large bowl, add the bread and all the other ingredients.
 Season with salt and freshly ground pepper.
 Add the ouzo shot or 1-2 tsp ground aniseed.
 Season with salt and pepper.
 Mix everything together and knead very well until the mixture is moist and fluffy.
 The more you knead the fluffier your meatballs will be.

 - Cover with a towel and leave in the refrigerator for at least 30 minutes to allow all the flavors to incorporate together well.

 - Spread some flour on a plate.
 Use a small ice-cream scooper or a spoon or your hand and take about 2 tbsp of the mixture and shape it into a ball.
 Run ball in the flour, shake of the excess and place on a clean surface until all your meatballs are ready for frying.

-- Using a deep frying pan add enough oil to cover 2/3 of the pan.
+- In a deep frying pan add enough oil to cover 2/3 of the pan.
 Turn the heat on to medium-high.
-Fry the meatballs (in small doses), about 3 minutes on each side, until golden brown.
+When oil is hot fry the meatballs (in small doses), about 2-3 minutes tops on each side, until golden brown.
 Remove from heat and arrange them on absorbent paper to drain the excess oil.